 Stainless steel – resists rust and corrosion, tougher but softer than carbon steel, so it may be easier to sharpen but it’ll lose its edge quicker.

 High carbon steel – stronger and harder than stainless steel, but you’ll need to look after it to make sure your blade doesn’t rust.

-When it comes to the handle, there’s an even wider range of metal, synthetic and natural materials available.
+When it comes to the handle, there are an even wider range of metal, synthetic and natural materials available.

-The difference between them largely comes down to personal preference and how the knife feels in your hand, but if you’re a details person then Knife Informer has put together a handy guide to 11 different materials for knife handles.
+The difference between them largely comes down to personal preference and how the knife feels in your hand.

 If you’re car camping then this is unlikely to be a consideration, but if you’re backpacking, every ounce matters!

 There’s a huge range of camping knives on the market at different price points.

 Generally speaking, you’ll pay more for better quality steel and workmanship but as you’ll see, there are some excellent knives available for very reasonable prices.